jessfuchs/cre_turnover/README.md

 A reproducible comparative-genomics workflow for identifying and characterizing cis-regulatory element (CRE) conservation and turnover across a 40-species *Drosophila* framework.

 The analysis is anchored on a fixed set of 337 *Drosophila melanogaster* reference CREs.
-SCRMshaw predictions are standardized across species, linked to *D. melanogaster* orthologous target genes, projected through independent pairwise whole-genome alignments, and classified into four operational CRE states.
-Downstream analyses identify recurrent focal-lineage candidates, assess parameter sensitivity, and evaluate associations between regulatory divergence and climatic zone.
+Species-specific SCRMshaw predictions are standardized and linked through their *D. melanogaster* FBgn target-gene assignments, while homologous reference positions are identified using independent pairwise whole-genome alignments.
+These complementary sources of evidence are combined to classify each reference-CRE/species comparison into one of four operational CRE states.

+Downstream analyses identify recurrent focal-lineage candidates, assess the robustness of CRE-state assignments, and evaluate associations between regulatory divergence and climatic zone.

-The workflow consists of five major stages:
+The workflow is organized into five major stages:

 1. SCRMshaw prediction generation and integration
-2. Ortholog mapping and construction of the reference CRE set
+2. FBgn target-gene mapping and construction of the reference CRE set
 3. Pairwise whole-genome alignment and CRE liftover
 4. CRE-state classification
 5. Candidate, sensitivity, and climate analyses